Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 keywords: javascript, node.js, nodejs, nodejs guide, tutorial, seva zaikov, bloomca, ES2015, ES6, async/await, modern javascript
 ---

+We deal with Node.js pretty often nowadays, even if you are just a frontend developer – npm scripts, webpack configuration, gulp tasks, programmatic run of bundlers or test runners.
+Even though you don't really need deep understanding for that sort of tasks, it might be confusing sometimes, and cause you write something in a very weird way just because of missing some key concept of Node.js.
+Familiarity with Node can also allow you to automate some things you do manually, feeling more confident looking into server-side code and write more complicated scripts.

+> This guide is focused on frontend developers – people who know JavaScript, but are not very proficient with Node yet.
 I won't focus on the language here – Node.js uses V8, so it is the same interpreter as in Google Chrome, which you probably know about (however, it is possible to run on different VM, see [node-chakracore](https://github.com/nodejs/node-chakracore)).

-## Node version
+## Node Version

 The most schocking difference after client-side code is the fact that you decide on your runtime, and you can be absolutely sure in supported features – you choose which version you are going to use, depending on your requirements and available servers.

 Node.js has a public [release schedule](https://github.com/nodejs/Release#release-schedule), which tells us that odd versions don't have long-term support,

 Node.js is used extensively in modern frontend toolchain – it is hard to imagine modern project which does not include any processing using node tools, so you might be already familiar with [nvm](https://github.com/creationix/nvm) (node version manager), which allows you to have several node versions at the project simultaneously.
 The reason for such a tool is that different project very often are written using different Node version, and you don't want to constantly keep them in sync, you just want to preserve environment in which they were written and tested.
 Such tools exist for many other languages, like [virtualenv](https://virtualenv.pypa.io/en/stable/) for Python, [rbenv](https://github.com/rbenv/rbenv) for Ruby and so on.